About Argonne National Laboratory

 Kirill Prozument is an Assistant Chemist at the Chemical Sciences and Engineering Division of Argonne National Laboratory.
 His primary area of scientific interests is fundamental chemical reaction dynamics.

 Daniel Zaleski, who is now Assistant Professor at Colgate University, was the lead researcher working with Kirill on this project.
-Daniel did most of his work while being a postdoctoral researcher at Argonne.
+Daniel did this work while being a postdoctoral researcher at Argonne.

 Tools of the Trade

 While a standard PC was sufficient while using the feed forward artificial neural network, which operates with frequencies of rotational transitions, training a convolutional neural network on images of spectra required a customized PC.
 The need for Kirill's team to fully customize their workstation for neural network work is one reason he enlisted the help of Puget Systems.

 Kirill outfitted his workstation with NVIDIA GeForce GTX 1080 Ti GPU.
 This powerful GPU is used to train the convolutional neural network which is part of a Rotational Assignment and Identification Network (RAINet).